jodur/ESPEASY_Plugin_ITHO/README.md

 # ESPEASY_Plugin_ITHO
 Plugin for ESPEasy regarding a ITHO Fan remote

+A CC1101 868Mhz transmitter is needed (available on ebay or aliexpress)

 This plugin is using the library from: https://github.com/supersjimmie/IthoEcoFanRFT/tree/master/Master/Itho made by 'supersjimmie' and 'klusjesman'